reallyjosh4real/Twitter_Bot/README.md

 ![screenshot](https://github.com/reallyjosh4real/Twitter_Bot/blob/master/images/Screen_Shot_2020-02-06_at_2.31.21_PM.PNG)

-I then used scattertext with a spacy pipline to plot a spatial word frequency plot with blue representing Apple Support and the red is Amazon Help.
+I then used scattertext with a spacy pipline to plot a spatial word frequency plot with blue representing Apple Support and the red being Amazon Help.
 This graph basically shows that there are alot of similar words used by both groups represented by the light yellow are in the middle of the plot.
 The top left corner represents most frequent words used specifically by Apple Support while the bottom right plotted words are representative of frequent words characteristic to Amazon Help.

 ![screenshot](https://github.com/reallyjosh4real/Twitter_Bot/blob/master/images/Screen_Shot_2020-02-06_at_2.34.28_PM.PNG)

-There is a package called empath that once imported with scattertext can group words into topics.
+There is a package called empath that once imported with scattertext can group words into pre defined topics.
+Here is that plot.

 ![screenshot](https://github.com/reallyjosh4real/Twitter_Bot/blob/master/images/Screen_Shot_2020-02-06_at_2.36.07_PM.PNG)